Woman, 82, Dies Days After Casting First-Ever Ballot

 Until last week.

-“She finally registered to vote for the first time in her life,” said Phillips.
+“She finally registered to vote for the first time in her life,” said granddaughter Michelle Phillips.
 “She kept telling everybody ‘I’m voting.
 I’m going to vote this year and my vote counts.’”

 They say political vitriol drove the great-grandmother to vote in Grand Prairie on Thursday, despite transitioning into hospice care.